- Hope 4 Tomorrow Mentoring program- next orientation dates below

 - Free Continuing Education training for foster parents across county and agency borders

-- Georgia Care Partnership (Communities- Faith based, civic, business and individuals have helped strengthen the Foster Care System for over 13 years this way) It works without Privatization and costs much much less!
+- Georgia Care Partnership -be a foster parent (Communities- Faith based, civic, business and individuals can help strengthen the Foster Care System

-- The metro listings of county orientation/information sessions for adults wanting to be foster parents.
+- The metro contact listings for county orientation/information sessions for adults wanting to be foster parents.

-All North Fulton County orientation and continuing education trainings are held at RUMC (unless otherwise stated) Other counties that provide us with their orientation dates follow
+All North Fulton County orientation, Mentoring orientations and continuing education trainings are held at RUMC (unless otherwise stated) Other counties that provide us with their orientation dates also follow

 Roswell, GA 30075